LED bulbs use 75% less energy than incandescent bulbs — DOE

 🏛️ 3.
 Section 25.1: The "V2G" Grid Integration Requirements

-But here's the thing: The government isn't just asking you to be efficient; they are asking your home to be a Utility Partner.
+But the practical issue is: The government isn't just asking you to be efficient; they are asking your home to be a Utility Partner.

 • The 2026 Mandate: All new homes built in 2026 must be "V2G-Ready" (Vehicle-to-Grid).